nus-cs2103-AY2425S1/ip/docs/README.md

 # Setting up Quack

-If you are using the `.jar` to run the program please skip to the [[#Quick Start by Running the JAR file|quick start]] portion of the guide.
+If you are using the `.jar` to run the program please skip to the quick start portion of the guide.

 ## InteliJ
    Prerequisites: JDK 17, update Intellij to the most recent version.